By Jamie Maple, Managing Director, Wilderness

 To make the most of TikTok as a brand, the most important thing you need to understand is what users want from content.
 Consumers want to feel a connection to the content that they are watching – otherwise they will keep scrolling.
 This is why brands should focus on humanising themselves and approaching the platform thinking not about ‘sales’ but about awareness and brand affinity.

-Emily Zugay has hit the nail on the head with her TikTok account, where she jokingly redesigned incredibly famous brand logos for McDonalds, Windows, GymShark, NFL, Doritos, Tampax, TikTok itself, Tinder, Detroit Lions, Washington Post, and UFC to name a few.
+Emily Zugay has hit the nail on the head here with her TikTok account, where she jokingly redesigned incredibly famous brand logos for McDonalds, Windows, GymShark, NFL, Doritos, Tampax, TikTok itself, Tinder, Detroit Lions, Washington Post and UFC to name a few.
 The brands then all changed the logos on their socials to her designs, with different brands commenting on her posts to do the same.
 This sparked a frenzy on TikTok because people felt like they could relate to the brands who didn’t take themselves too seriously, and that in turn, made the brands MORE relevant than ever before.

 Relax!
 Give TikTok a Chance – There’s a Space for Every Brand

 For traditional marketeers, TikTok can seem really unnerving.
 It’s an unexplored space and success means making your brand vulnerable.
-Even established heritage brands like BMW and Prada have adapted their approach in order to fit in on the platform.
+Even established heritage brands like this TikTok by BMW and this TikTok by Prada have adapted their approach in order to fit in on the platform.
 The car brand is producing handmade phone-shot content that stars a cuddly toy and the fashion giant has been producing the sort of high-end video and photography content you’d expect but injecting it with a fun playful energy that users on the platform demand.
 It goes to show that if you’re able to be playful, creative and quick to jump on relevant trends, TikTok is one of the most efficient and effective marketing tools available right now.